johnno1962/InjectionIII/README.md

 **INJECTION_OF_GENERICS** It is possible to inject the methods of generic classes but this requires a "sweep" of live objects to find the specializations in use so the feature has been made opt-in.
+**INJECTION_UNHIDE** Allows users to opt-into the lecacy processing of defualt arguments symbols using the "unhide" which may be required for larger projects.

 As the application is now released with debug information, if you experience a crash inside the Injection.bundle use the following command to clone the InjectionIII